 Critiques which are completely fabricated tend not to be painful.
 Even if they go on to attack you personally for something they’ve fabricated out of thin air, they wouldn’t be very successful in delivering damage.
 As receivers of criticism, we’re sensitive to truth.
 The painful criticisms are often true.
 They force us to face our weaknesses, and to either grow past them or be defined by them.

-It takes a lot of discipline to be honest with which part of a particular hateful criticism is warranted.
-The lines between warranted and malicious will sometimes be blurred.
-Try your best to not be reactionary to someone’s painful digs directed toward you.
+It takes a lot of discipline to be honest with which part of a particular hateful criticism is warranted as the lines between warranted and malicious will sometimes be blurred.
+Try your best to not be reactive to someone’s painful digs directed toward you.
 View their attempts to package truth in a hateful manner as an expression of a lack of discipline.